-2. 2: Disclose Board, nomination committee(s) audit committee, remuneration A.1.2 The annual report should identify the chairperson, the deputy chairperson (where there is one), the chief executive, the senior independent director (see A.4.1) and the chairperson and members of the nominations, audit and remuneration committees.
-It should also set out the number of meetings of the board and those committees and individual attendance by directors. committee Part of this requirement is also contained within paragraph 2.22 as part of the directors' report.

-A register of this information is at appendix 6.1.

-3. 2: Disclose Council of governors A.5.3 5.
-2. Disclose governors 7

-A register of this information is at appendix 6.2.

-5 4.
-Additional requirement of NHS foundation trust annual reporting manual (FT ARM) Council of governors n/a The annual report should include a statement about the number of meetings of the council of governors and individual attendance by governors and directors.
+2. 2: Disclose Board, nomination committee(s) audit committee, remuneration committee A.1.2 The annual report should identify the chairperson, the deputy chairperson (where there is one), the chief executive, the senior independent director (see A.4.1) and the chairperson and members of the nominations, audit and remuneration committees.
+It should also set out the number of meetings of the board and those committees and individual attendance by directors.
+Part of this requirement is also contained within paragraph 2.22 as part of the directors' report.
+A registe er of this information is at appendix 6.1.
+3. 2: Disclose Council of governors A.5.3 The annual report should identify the members of the council of governors, including a description of the constituency or organisation that they represent, whether they were elected or appointed, and the duration of their appointments.
+The annual report should also identify the nominated lead governor.
+A registe er of this information is at appendix 6.2.
+4. Additional requirement of NHS foundation trust annual reporting manual (FT ARM) Council of governors n/a The annual report should include a statement about the number of meetings of the council of governors and individual attendance by governors and directors.
+A registe er of this information is at appendices 6.
+1 and 6.2.
+5. 2: Disclose Board B.1.1 The board of directors should identify in the annual report each non-executive director it considers to be independent, with reasons where necessary.
+A registe er of this information is at appendix 7.1.